-In determining the relative emphasis placed by the Corporation on cash compensation versus equity based incentives (which include both options and PSUs), the Compensation Committee regularly uses surveys provided by external consultants.
+In determining the relative emphasis placed by the Corporation on cash compensation versus equity based incentives (which include options, RSUs and PSUs), the Compensation Committee regularly uses surveys provided by external consultants.
 These consultants assist the Compensation Committee by providing data in respect of the Corporation's competitors in the U.S. and Canada as well as comparisons to retailers in Canada and companies with a similar market capitalization in Canada.
 The Compensation Committee has historically targeted compensation practices to be at the 75th percentile of Canadian benchmarks.
-However, with the Corporation's recent entry to the U.S., U.S. benchmarks are also taken into consideration.
-Corporations included in Canadian benchmarking are referenced in the Retail Industry Compensation and Benefits Surveys, published vearly (www.imercer.com/CA/tabs/home.aspx), with reference to annual corporate sales volumes.
-Corporations included in the United States benchmarking are competitors Rent-A-Center Inc. and Aaron Rents, Inc. Additionally, in 2007, easyhome contracted with Towers Watson for a full executive compensation review, including the President and Chief Executive Officer.
-As a result of this review, a new contract for the President and Chief Executive Officer was approved by the Board of Directors.
+Corporations included in Canadian benchmarking are referenced in the Retail Industry Compensation and Benefits Surveys, published yearly by Mercer LLC (www.imercer.com/CA/tabs/home.aspx), with reference to annual corporate sales volumes.
+Corporations included in the United States benchmarking are competitors Rent-A-Center Inc. and Aaron Rents, Inc.

-For the purposes of its 2011 compensation analysis, the Corporation considered comparative compensation data as described above.
+For the purposes of its 2013 compensation analysis, the Corporation considered comparative compensation data as described above.